Burling graphs revisited, part II: Structure: -Burling graphs

 \begin{lemma} For all $k\geq 0$, an oriented graph $G$ is a $k$-Burling graph with top-set $S$ if and only if it is a $k$-sequential graph with base forest $H$ and $H=G[S]$. \end{lemma}

 \begin{proof} Let $G$ be a $k$-Burling graph derived from a Burling tree $(T, r, \lastBorn, \choosePath)$ as a $ k $-Burling graph, and let $S$ be the top-set of $G $.
-We have to prove it is $k$-sequential with base forest $H=G[S]$.
+Our goal is to show that~$ G $ is $k$-sequential with base forest $H=G[S]$.
 Call any branch of $T$ that contains $r$ or is empty a \emph{top-branch} of $T$.
 We prove by induction on $k$ that $(G, \mathcal S)$ is a $k$-sequential graph where

 For $k=0$, this is clear.
-Suppose $k\geq 1$ and the statement holds for $k-1$.
+Suppose that $k\geq 1$ and that the statement holds for $k-1$.
 Let us prove that $(G, \mathcal S)$ is a $k$-sequential graph, by building it as in the definition above.
 Define $H=G[S]$ where $S$ is the top-set of $G$.
 By Lemma~\ref{l:topForest}, $H$ is an in-forest.

 For each vertex $v$ of $H$, consider the Burling tree $(T_v, v, \lastBorn_v, \choosePath_v)$ where $T_v$ is induced by all descendants of $v$ in $T$ and $\lastBorn_v$, $\choosePath_v$ are the restrictions to $V(T_v)$ of $\lastBorn_v$ and $\choosePath_v$ respectively.
 By the induction hypothesis, the subgraph of $ G $ which is derived from $(T_v, v, \lastBorn_v, \choosePath_v)$ is a $(k-1)$-sequential graph, and we denote it by $(H_v, \mathcal R_v)$ and